isso-comments/isso/docs/docs/configuration/server.rst

     Does not apply for `uWSGI`.

+public-endpoint
+    public URL that Isso is accessed from by end users.
+Should always be a http:// or https:// absolute address.
+If left blank, automatic detection is attempted.
+Normally only needs to be specified if different than the `listen` setting.

 reload
     reload application, when the source code has changed.
 Useful for development.
 Only works with the internal webserver.